 While there is no regularly scheduled escort program, Public Safety officers can provide escorts to the nearest subway station if you are a victim of sexual harassment, sexual assault, stalking or dating/intimate partner/domestic violence.
-You can request an escort at the lobby desk or by calling Public Safety at 646-364-0272.
+You can request an escort at the 7 the floor security desk or by calling Public Safety at 646-364-0272.